 There’ll be more homes on the market, giving buyers a better selection but not necessarily a significant negotiation advantage.
 The additional stock will come predominantly from new homes.
 Folks unable to make payments after mortgage vacations will add to the stock.
 The National Association of Realtors expects more new homes to be purchased than in 2021.

 With additional housing stock coming onto the market, owners need to be realistic about their pricing or risk losing potential buyers.
-Always make sure your home is presented well to optimize its price.
+Always make sure your home is presented well to optimize its price and remember, lenders won’t lend more than the value of the appraisal allows – so overpricing doesn’t get you far unless every buyer has cash.